Forward looking fuel solutions are made in Canada.

 In Canada, both provincial and federal governments have implemented various policies to reduce emissions and promote blending of cleaner low carbon biofuels into conventional fuels to reduce the impact of the transportation fuels sector.

-Canada’s Clean Fuel Regulation (or CFR) - which came into effect in July of 2023 – is just one example of regulations mandating a reduction in the carbon intensity of fuels and encouraging the use of biofuels and other low-carbon alternatives.
-It is expected to deliver important emission reductions by 2030.
+Canada's Clean Fuel Regulation (or CFR) - which came into effect in July of 2023 - is just one example of regulations mandating a reduction in the carbon intensity of fuels and encouraging the use of biofuels and other low-carbon alternatives.
+It is expected to deliver significant emission reduction by 2030.

 Group 29366@2x